 The Institute of Advanced Study is the umbrella for a wide range of activities and events located in and around Durham University.
-Each year the core work of the IAS revolves round the activities of an annual cohort of 20 Fellows drawn from academic and related institutions across the globe.
-Whilst here, the Fellows participate in a wide range of events including seminars, workshops, conferences, exhibitions, and public lectures, the majority of which are addressing cutting-edge topics under the umbrella of the Institute's annual theme.
+Each year the core work of the IAS revolves around the activities of its annual cohort of 20 Fellows drawn.
+IAS Fellows participate in a wide range of events including seminars, workshops, conferences, exhibitions, and public lectures.

-The range of events that are organised at the IAS are all intended to either advance the research of the individual Fellows and that of researchers at Durham or, in the case of the outreach events such as the art exhibitions, public debates and public lectures that we organise, to inform an interested public who want to learn more about the cutting-edge research that is carried out at Durham and elsewhere in the world.
-Scholars from Durham University are the driving force behind all the Institute's affairs: there is a rolling programme of research feeding into and building on Institute activity.
+The range of events that are organised and/or sponsored by the IAS are all intended to either advance the research of the individual Fellows and that of researchers at Durham or, in the case of events such as the art exhibitions, public debates and public lectures that the IAS organises or supports, to inform an interested public who want to learn more about the cutting-edge research that is carried out at Durham and elsewhere in the world.

 The events associated with the series initiated a wide range of conversations and ideas for further research that continue to be pursued...We are thankful that the IAS can act as such a potent catalyst in bringing a wide range of audiences togetherProfessors Lena Dominelli and Jane Macnaughton, co-ordinators of the Humanising Practice Seminar Series (2008/09)